CCMurphy-dev/muninn-releases/docs/MUNINN_ADMIN_GUIDE.md

 # Muninn Admin User Guide

 Muninn Admin is the administrative companion application for Muninn.
-It provides tools for creating case content, building exams, grading submissions, and managing department training programs.
+It provides tools for creating case content, building playlists and exams, grading submissions, and managing department training programs.

 ## First Launch Setup